Safer Taylor Street

 Project Introduction

-In collaboration with the Tenderloin community, the San Francisco Municipal Transportation Agency (SFMTA) has developed a new vision for Taylor Street between Market Street and Sutter Street that improves transportation safety and livability for all users of this corridor.
-Based on input from Tenderloin residents, merchants, social services and advocacy groups, the project was approved by the SFMTA Board of Directors and construction is currently ongoing.
+In collaboration with the Tenderloin community, the San Francisco Municipal Transportation Agency (SFMTA) developed a new vision for Taylor Street between Market Street and Sutter Street that improves transportation safety and livability for all users of this corridor.
+Based on input from Tenderloin residents, merchants, social services and advocacy groups, the project was approved by the SFMTA Board of Directors and construction has been completed.
 Thank you for your support!

 Project Timeline